pburkholder/zerotrust/_pages/01-omb-zt-strategy.md

 ### Required Actions

+> Comment from cloud.gov: This strategy lists 19 actions, but has only listed 1 (phishing-resistant verifiers) as the top priority.

+> For the other 18, unless OMB wants none of them complete for another 3 years, they should be in designated priority tiers.
+The nation's cybersecurity needs will be best met if the highest priority actions are completed sooner, and lower priority actions later.

+> Or, OMB should direct agencies to adopt a WSJF prioritization process and direct them to complete first the actions that provide the highest value, in the least time, before moving on to other actions.

 **This memorandum requires agencies to achieve specific zero trust security goals by the end of Fiscal Year (FY) 2024**.
 Grouped using the five pillars that underpin the [zero trust maturity model](https://cisa.gov/publication/zero-trust-maturity-model) of the